Maher-joudeh/Tawuniya/README.md

 ## Included Themes

-- **Tawuniya - Colorful (With Image)**
+- **Tawuniya Colorful - Dark Mode**
-  The primary theme with background image, reflecting the full brand style.
+  The primary theme with reflecting our data office colors.

 ### Line of Business Themes